GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 make STEP=create_instances_without_ip migrate-subnet
 ```

 This recipe is fully compatible with moving across projects.
-In this case, please specify the `TARGET_PROJECT*` variables additionally and execute `make STEP=set_machineimage_iampolicies migrate-subnet` before creating the instances as well.
+In this case, please specify the `TARGET_PROJECT*` variables additionally and execute `make STEP=add_machineimage_iampolicies migrate-subnet` before creating the instances as well.